lhmouse/asteria/doc/quick-guide.md

 A _function_ can be defined with `func`, and by its nature, it is also an immutable variable, whose value is a function.

-Each variable has a _scope_, and can only be referenced in its scope.
-If a variable is declared in a scope, where another variable with the same name is visible, the other variable will be shadowed and become invisible, as in
+Each variable has a _scope_ where it is declared, and can only be referenced within its scope.
+Multiple variables with the same name can be declared, in the same scope or nested scopes; in this way earlier variables are _shadowed_ by the latest one, and become invisible, as in

 ```
 #3:1> :heredoc @@